 When not to use salicylic acid for acne?

 As with other acne fighting medications, like Accutane or Retinol, Salicylic acid should not be used in certain conditions.
 Steer clear of salicylic acid if you have an allergy to aspirin.
-Also, doctors recommend women who are pregnant or breast feeding avoid using salicylic acid.
+Also, doctors recomend women who are pregnant or breast feeding avoid using salicylic acid.
 As with any medication keep it away from children, unless under the direction of a physician.

 Lastly, because salicylic acid is so good at drying up sebum, people with chronically dry skin should not use salicylic acid.